9. Clip coupons

 The simple act of paying attention to all of your daily expenses may be motivation enough to spend less.
 Join a budgeting service like You Need A Budget so you know where your money’s going.

 For more inspiration for getting expenses under control, check out “Reach Your Goals Without Making a Budget.”

 18. Pick up some free cash

 Jason Stitt / Shutterstock.com

 Does your employer match retirement contributions?
 If it does but you have yet to take advantage of the full match, add another $100 to your 401(k) and your account might get a free $100 from the boss.

 For more guidance, see “Ask Stacy: How Much Should I Contribute to My 401(k)?”

-What costs could you cut or what leaks in your finances could you plug?
+Which leaks in your finances can you plug?
 Share with us in comments below or on our Facebook page.

 Kari Huus contributed to this post.